Markovian dynamics of concurrent systems: Markov measures

 We obtain thus a continuum of Markov measures satisfying the symmetry conditions~(\ref{eq:32}).
 All the parameters of the graded valuation corresponding to the Markov measure are deduced from~$q$, using the above relations.
 They are graphically gathered in Figure~\ref{fig:pooqjpqpq}--$(b)$.
 So for instance, starting from the tiling correspond to the empty clique, the probability of obtaining the trace $a^2\cdot c^2\cdot b^2\cdot a$ is:

 It could have been computed alternatively, yielding the same result:

 In order to construct Markov measures for this example, we have used a direct approach, writing down the concurrency equations and the M\"obius equations, and solving them by hand.
-We shall see below in next section a more elegant way of constructing Markov measures.
+We shall see below in next section a more generic construction of Markov measures.